McCarthy elected House speaker in rowdy post-midnight vote

 “Stay civil!” someone shouted.

-Order restored, the Republicans fell in line to give McCarthy the post he had fought so hard to gain.
+Order restored, the Republicans fell in line to give McCarthy the post he had fought so hard to gain, House speaker, second in the line of succession to the presidency.

 The few Republican holdouts began voting present, dropping the tally he needed.
 It was the end of the bitter standoff that had shown the strengths and fragility American democracy.